SmartBear/swaggerhub-cli/README.md

   OWNER/API_NAME/[VERSION]  API Identifier

 OPTIONS
-  -c, --failOnCritical  Exit with error code 1 if there are critical standardization errors present -h, --help            show CLI help
+  -c, --fail-on-critical  Exit with error code 1 if there are critical standardization errors present -h, --help              show CLI help

 DESCRIPTION
   When VERSION is not included in the argument, the default version will be validated.